jhpyle/docassemble/_docs/docker.md

   placed in `Docker/docassemble.key`, `Docker/docassemble.crt`, and
   `Docker/docassemble.ca.pem`.
 During the build process, these files will be copied into `/usr/share/docassemble/certs`.

+The default Apache configuration file expects SSL certificates to be located in the following files:

+{% highlight text %}
+SSLCertificateFile /etc/ssl/docassemble/docassemble.crt
+SSLCertificateKeyFile /etc/ssl/docassemble/docassemble.key
+SSLCertificateChainFile /etc/ssl/docassemble/docassemble.ca.pem
+{% endhighlight %}

+The meaning of these files is as follows:

+* `docassemble.crt`: this file is generated by your certificate authority when you submit a certificate signing request.
+* `docassemble.key`: this file is generated at the time you create your certificate signing request.
+* `docassemble.ca.pem`: this file is generated by your certificate authority.
+It is variously known as the "chain file" or the "root bundle."

+In order to make sure that these files are replicated on every web server, the [supervisor] will run the `docassemble.webapp.install_certs` module before starting the web server.

+If you are using [S3], this module will copy the files from the `certs/` prefix in your bucket to `/etc/ssl/docassemble`.
+You can use the [S3 Console] to create a folder called `certs` and upload your certificate files into that folder.

+If you are not using [S3], the `docassemble.webapp.install_certs` module will copy the files from `/usr/share/docassemble/certs` to `/etc/ssl/docassemble`.

+There are two ways that you can put your own certificate files into the `/usr/share/docassemble/certs` directory.
+The first way is to [create your own Docker image] of **docassemble** and put your certificates into the `Docker/ssl` directory.
+The contents of this directory are copied into `/usr/share/docassemble/certs` during the build process.

+The second way is to use [persistent volumes].
+If you have a persistent volume called `certs` for the directory `/usr/share/docassemble/certs`, then you can run `docker volume inspect certs` to get the directory on the [Docker] host corresponding to this directory, and you can copy the SSL certificate files into that directory before starting the container.

+Note that the files need to be called `docassemble.crt`, `docassemble.key`, and `docassemble.ca.pem`, because this is what the standard web server configuration expects.

+If you want to use different filesystem or S3 locations, the `docassemble.webapp.install_certs` can be configured to use different locations.
+See the [configuration] variables [`certs`] and [`cert_install_directory`].

 # <a name="build"></a>Creating your own Docker image